Rock Grayling (Hipparchia alcyone)

 18201 M

 from the same location as 22791, and with the absence of the "little bite".
-The basal line reaches the margin, so maybe this feature is not useful, but the clean area around the ocellus and the non-bite seem to point to alcyone.
+The basal line reaches the margin, so maybe this feature is not useful, but the clean area around the ocellus and the non-bite seems to point to alcyone.

 27390 M the clear area around the unf ocellus plus the fact that it appeared "small" at the time, indicate alcyone.
 1490